-Why Should Your Business Go Green? by Diana
+Why Should Your Business Go Green?

 Customers, companies, and organizations are becoming more conscious of the cost and potential scarcity of our natural resources.
 Going green is not just good for the environment, but also for your business as a whole, there are plenty of benefits that come with going green.

 The ‘Going Green’ movement has evolved into something more than reduce, reuse and recycle.
 Implementing environmental initiatives in your business can save money, increase efficiency, and may even qualify small business owners for tax credits.

 The federal government allows businesses to take a tax credit for up to 30% for the use of solar and wind energy.
 Companies can install energy efficient products, like Energy Star labeled exterior windows and skylights, Energy Star labeled storm windows, Energy Star labeled exterior doors and storm doors, Main air circulating fan, etc.